tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 To use the widget, you need to:
 1. Copy the basegooglemaps folder to your custom_widgets folder
 2. Copy the googlemaps.yaml file to your custom_widgets folder
+3. Copy the custom_css/googlemaps folder to your custom_css folder
-3. Get a Google Maps API key from here (https://developers.google.com/maps/documentation/javascript/get-api-key).
+4. Get a Google Maps API key from here (https://developers.google.com/maps/documentation/javascript/get-api-key).
 You need to register with a credit card to get a Google API key but the free usuage limits are huge.
-4. Define a widget:
+5. Define a widget:
 ````yaml
 google_map:
   widget_type: googlemaps